- 1 Best Shower Faucet Reviews – (Updated List)

 Difference Between a Traditional and a Single-Tap Mixer

 You might have heard, or even used a tap that supplies both hot and cold water from the same spout, and also balances the temperature of the water as needed.
 This type of tap is the single-mixer tap.
 The single-mixer tap usually has one handle that controls hot and cold water.

 And for the traditional tap, they have separate spouts for both hot and cold water, unlike the single-mixer taps.
 These taps are still in use in some homes, but the single-mixer taps are commonly used in most modern settings.
 It is important to know how you want your tap to function and thus get a mixer that meets your needs.
-Below are some advantages of the single-mixer tap over traditional taps.

 If you love style, you want to opt for the single-mixer tap—most of them have a sleek and tailored look than a traditional tap with separate mixers.
 They also have different stylish handles that offer a beautiful sight.

 They can be used on a bathroom sink or basin.
 With proper installation, you can switch between flow from the taps and a shower attachment.